 Wherever your child lands on this spectrum of ability, it is likely that they want to be able to participate in sports, and you want them to be able to do so as well.
 Engaging in sports delivers a lot of positives: conditioning, ability to work in a group, ability to achieve goals and handle failure/loss, etc. Most therapists and doctors will say that being as physically active as possible enhances a child’s overall wellness and can be protective.
 But every child is different, and therefore every solution has to be tailored to the individual.

-Here are a few questions to guide your assessment (and involve your child the decision, if they are old enough to be reflective instead of reactive to questions):
+Here are a few questions to guide your assessment (and involve your child the decision, if appropriate):

 - Is this activity a high or low-risk choice?
 High-risks would include heavy physical contact, such as football.
 Tennis requires hitting a ball with force and rapid shifts of position with lots of rotation of the trunk and limbs.
 I am going out on a limb, and say that ballet on-pointe is a high-risk choice for kids with lower-body weakness and instability.
 The question of risk in any activity has to be combined with what is risky for each child.
 Your doctor, PT, OT or other specialist can help you identify what the risks are for your child.